mcparlandjcgi/knox-help/blog/KERBEROS.md

 Fun fact, I mis-spelled SAN**D**BOX.HORTONWORKS.COM as SANBOX.HORTONWORKS.COM (no **D**) and endured untold pain.

+## NOTE 2: Enabling Kerberos Stalling
+When Ambari was enabling Kerberos, the UI stalled for over an hour.

+After I killed the UI and logged in again, I found that Kerberos was enabled, but that the services hadn't been started up.

+Thus I had to manually start up the services.

+HOWEVER - please ensure you check the logs first to ensure it has finished kerberizing the environment.

 ---

  * John McParland (john.mcparland AT cgi.com / johmmcparland AT gmail.com)